18F/dolores-landingham-slack-bot/README.md

 ### Contributing

-Please read the [contribution guidelines](CONTRIBUTING.md) before submitting a pull request.
+If you're interested in setting up a version of this bot or contributing to this one, read our [contribution guidelines](CONTRIBUTING.md) to find out how to set up and deploy this app, check out potential tasks to work on, and learn our guidelines for submitting pull requests.

 ### Not sure what to work on?